Amarok79/Amarok.Events/doc/Documentation.md

 You can use that returned object also to cancel the subscription at any time, for example, when the view gets closed.
 That makes subscription cancellation more deterministic.

-If you don't cancel the subscription manually, it will be automatically removed from the service event after the view gets closed and garbage collected.
+If you don't cancel the subscription manually, it is automatically removed from the service event after the view gets closed and garbage collected.
 This works since only the view hold a strong reference to the subscription (as shown in the previous example).
 With weak subscriptions, the *event source* of our service doesn't maintain a strong reference to the subscription and the event handler anymore.

-Since the view is kept in memory from other root objects (the UI framework) the subscription is kept alive and the event handler in the view is invoked as expected.
-After the view gets closed, all strong references to the view are removed, meaning the view and also it's (the only) strong reference to the subscription are being garbage collected.
+Since the view is kept in memory from other root objects (the UI framework) the subscription is kept alive, and the event handler in the view is invoked as expected.
+After the view gets closed, all strong references to the view are removed, meaning the view and also it's (the only) strong reference to the subscription are garbage collected.

 Weak subscriptions are no silver bullet.
 As always choose the right tool for the job.